lanl/tardigrade-asp/README.rst

 Update project name throughout repository
 =========================================

+    **Note**

-    Note: the remaining steps are a truncated version of the W-13 Git project `contribution guide <https://simulia.lanl.gov/ECMF-D/contribution_guide.html>`_
+    The remaining steps are a truncated version of the W-13 Git project `contribution guide <https://simulia.lanl.gov/ECMF-D/contribution_guide.html>`_
     which can also be found in the
     `W-13 DevOps Manual <https://xcp-confluence.lanl.gov/display/COM/W-13+DevOps>`_.